Installation And Getting Started

 The package includes a simulation template corresponding to the calibration, preprocessing tools and several of the tutorials that we will be using in the January hands-on Bay-Delta workshop.
 Help on the preprocessor and model setup can be found in the schimpy documentation.
 The package includes a /bin directory that needs to be populated by building the source or grabbing windows binaries if you want to learn on a high quality pc.

-- The current temporal coverage is calendar 2008-2018.
-There are several items in the distribution that are large:
+- The current temporal coverage is calendar 2008-2023.
+There are several items in the distribution that are large and binary and distributed on the CNRA open data portal:

 SCHISM-compatible atmospheric data which includes interpolated field data for wind, air pressure, and specific humidity, as well as reformatted North American Regional Reanalysis results for radiation and precipitation.